jomiq/gpx2artdata/HACKING.md

     $ python main.py
     ```

+### Runtime environment
+> **NOTE** The container server will run in production mode by default.
+For building and testing locally without a https proxy, set `$PRODUCTION=False`.

+- `$PRODUCTION` Disables the documentation endpoints and ensures that all generated URLs are https://
+- `$WEBSITE_HOSTNAME` Used for showing link to new URL
+- `$PROTOCOL` (optional) Defaults to https in production mode, but http is used by `dev-server.sh`
+- `$STATIC_URL` (optional) Set to fully qualified URL if the `static/` endpoint is served from a different location.
+This is also needed to ensure https under various proxy setups.
+- `$BUILD_VERSION` displays in page footer

 ### JavaScript and frontend parts
 > **WARNING** The `main.js` component is developed ad-hoc by an absolute amateur.
 Several conflicting best practices are pursued simultaneously.
 There is no toolchain.
 Good luck.